Monix

 GOOGLE_CLIENT_ID / GOOGLE_CLIENT_SECRET

-OAuth client for Google login and Search Console; create in Google Cloud Console.
+OAuth client for Search Console API access; create in Google Cloud Console.

 GOOGLE_REDIRECT_URI